dfsantamaria/POC4COMMERCE/README.md

 ## Requirements </br>
    - Python interpreter version 3.7 or greater.
    - RDFLib version 5.0.0. for OCGEN module
-   - OWLReady 2 for OCCSE module
+   - OWLReady 2 for OCCSE module.
+It is strongly suggested to also install the Cython parser module for better performances.

 ## Licensing information